opendocsg/opendoc-state-courts-practice-directions-2021/APPENDICES.md

 >(c) Where a party is relying on the factual account of any witness in support of his case, a signed statement or affidavit of evidence-in-chief should be procured from that witness and submitted to the Court at the first CDR CC to enable the Court to be fully apprised of all the relevant evidence.

 >(d) Insurers should notify their solicitors if, to their knowledge, other claims arising from the same accident have been filed in Court.
 Solicitors should assist the Court in identifying these related claims so that all the claims may be dealt with together at the CDR CC for a consistent outcome on liability.
-If an ENE on liability has been given or interlocutory judgment has been entered in any related claim(s), solicitors should notify the Court accordingly and endeavour to resolve the remaining claims(s) on the same basis.
+If an ENE on liability has been given or judgment on liability has been entered in any related claim(s), solicitors should notify the Court accordingly and endeavour to resolve the remaining claims(s) on the same basis.

 >(e) Third party proceedings, if any, should be commenced before the first CDR CC.